 Companies faced with the wrath of the termination for default clause in a contract have to aggressively recap the relevant facts to support any defense to the agency’s adverse action.
 There are certain timelines to file an appeal and provide notice to the agency.
 Sometimes a creative lawyer can request the agency to consider the default action.
 Yet, this will toll the timelines for filing an appeal.

-Under contracts containing the Default clause at 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to:
+When there is a default clause in a contract under FAR 52.249-8, the Government has the right, subject to the notice requirements of the clause, to terminate the contract completely or partially for default if you fail to: